 In our new ‘Guide to Investing’ blog series, we lead you through seven steps of investing.
 The third blog in the series is dedicated to analysing a startup and collecting other people’s opinions and experiences to help you make smarter investing decisions.
 Stop thinking you can do everything yourself!

 Analysing the startup

-In the end you have to make a decision: often investor groups are just informal social groups, and in the end, everyone decides for themselves.
+In the end you have to make your own decision: normally investor groups are just informal social groups, and everyone decides for themselves.
 However, you can consider other ways of going about this.
-Some investor groups work with joint decision making through a majority vote, or through a unanimous vote, or you can even experiment within that with ‘wild card’ special blocking or promotion rights in the hands of some investors.
-There is not a single formula, but you can experiment.
+Some investor groups work with joint decision making.
+It can be through a majority vote, or through unanimous agreement, or you can even experiment with ‘wild card’ special blocking or promotion rights in the hands of some investors.
+There is no single formula, but you can experiment.

 To learn more about investing stay tuned for more knowledge.